-- (21) The standard penalty for late submission without or beyond an approved Short Extension will be 5% of the total possible mark per business day. - (22) Work will not be assessed if submission is overdue by more than: - a. five business days after the original submission date without an approved extension; - b. five business days after any approved extension for that student (including those granted under any Learning Access Plan or Special Consideration application).
+- (17) The standard penalty for late submission without or beyond an approved Short Extension will be 5% of the total possible mark per working day. - (18) Work will not be assessed if submission is overdue by more than: - a.
+10 working days after the original submission date without an approved extension; - b. five working days after any approved extension for that student (including those granted under any Learning Access Plan or Special Consideration application).

-(23) A student may request that a decision in relation to a Short Extension be reviewed by the Subject Coordinator where they believe that this Procedure has not been correctly applied.
+(19) If the request for a Short Extension is denied, the student may request that the decision be reviewed by the Subject Coordinator.
 Where the Subject Coordinator is the relevant teacher, the request for review should be made to the Course Coordinator or, in the case of elective subjects, the Associate Dean, Learning and Teaching.
-Such a request for review must be made within three business days of the student receiving notification of the decision.
+Such a request for review must be made within three working days of the student receiving notification of the decision.